kalaiaras/adetive/README.md

 # adetive

-first you need to insert admin php artisan db:seed --class=AdminSeeder run this command
+first

-after you have to configure mysql go to .env file i will create db invoice
+ you have to configure mysql
+go to .env file
+i will create db invoice
 DB_CONNECTION=mysql